The 20 Best Melanoma Doctors in France

 Bordeaux, FR

-Caroline Dutriaux practices in Bordeaux, France.
+Caroline Dutriaux practices practicing medicine in Bordeaux, France.
 Ms. Dutriaux is rated as an Elite expert by MediFind in the treatment of Melanoma.
-Her top areas of expertise are Melanoma, Basal Cell Skin Cancer, Metastatic Uveal Melanoma, and Uveal Melanoma.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Melanoma, Basal Cell Skin Cancer, Metastatic Uveal Melanoma, and Uveal Melanoma.

 Elite in Melanoma